duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

 if(!$a)
 ```

-## Class definition rules
+## Class Definition Rules

-In Duktig PHP Framework all type of classes are almost similar divided by namespaces.
-As an instance, you can have class `User` in Controller namespace as a controller and class `User` in model namespace as a model.
+In the Duktig PHP Framework, all types of classes are organized similarly but divided by namespaces.
+For instance, you can have a class `User` in the Controller namespace as a controller and a class `User` in the model namespace as a model.

-- All class names should be equal to file names
+- All class names should equal the file names
-- Class names should start with upper case
+- Class names should start with uppercase
-- Class names should be written in camel case
+- Class names should be written in Camel Case
-- Each file of class should contain only its own **One** class.
+- Each class file should contain only **one** class

-If the File name defined as `User.php`, than the class inside file should be defined as **User**.
+If the file name is `User.php`, then the class inside the file should be named **User**.

 **Correct**

 File: `User.php`